PaulApivat/paulapivat/content/post/list-to-df/index.md

   focal_point: ""
 lastMod: "2020-11-07T00:00:00Z"
 projects: []
-subtitle: Solving data problems in multiple ways
+subtitle: Solving data problems with multiple tools
-summary: Comparing lists to dataframes
+summary: Combining for-loops, list comprehensions and data frames
 tags: []
-title: An alternative to for-loops
+title: Supplementing for-loops with data frames
 ---

-## Lists vs. DataFrames
+## Beyond Collections and Comprehensions

-A couple days back I wrote a post summarizing [chapter 1 of Data Science from Scratch](https://paulapivat.com/post/dsfs_1/), which reviewed what I saw were frequently used Python data operations, namely collections and comprehensions.
+A couple days back I wrote a post summarizing how much Collections and Comprehension were used.

-After providing a Python crash course in chapter 2, I went back to chapter 1 to examine the author's toy example establishing the narrative of a newly hired data scientist on her first day at the job.

-The author had been explicit about avoiding frameworks (i.e., Pandas, Numpy) and it was clear the author would take a pure Python approach to introducing and solving problems.

-I saw how much Collections and Comprehension were used.
 Data was provided in the form of `lists`, either lists of `dictionaries` or `tuples`.
 And to answer questions *about* the data, the author often used `list comprehensions` - iterating through lists with a for-loop.
 I am beginning to see this as a very Python-centric way of approaching problems.

-I went through the toy examples and considered how the hypothetical problems were introduced and addressed (I thought it was very well done and am confident in proceeding with this book); however, there was one question I kept wondering:

-> What about data frames?

-I had imagined myself as a newly hired data scientist for the fictional company - Data Scienster - who had been given some data about the social network of data scientists and I couldn't help but wonder:

-> Would I really be given data stored in lists, over data frames?

 As a long-time Excel, then R, user, this goes against my assumptions about data.
-I realize there is unstructured data and that **not** all data is tabular data, I get that.
-But so much of data *is* tabular data I feel like it's reasonable to *begin* here (**note**: I'm open to other perspectives here, feel free to leave a comment below!).
+I realize there is unstructured data and that **not** all data is tabular data.
+But so much of data *is* tabular I feel like it's reasonable to begin here (**note**: I'm open to other perspectives here, feel free to leave a comment below!).

-In any case, I had this **incredible itch** to go back to that chapter and ask:
+In any case, I had this **itch** to go back to that chapter and ask:

 > How would I approach the same problem using data frames?

 So that's what this post is about.
-You can reference these previous post for context; also keep in mind, this is a brief detour and deviation from Joel Grus' book (for example, I'll be using [pandas](https://pandas.pydata.org/) here and a [jupyter notebook](https://jupyter.org/) here, both of which are avoided in the book).
-I plan on continuing with the book, but **data frames** are too much apart of how I *think* about data to ignore for a whole book.
+You can reference these [previous post](https://paulapivat.com/post/dsfs_1/) for context; also keep in mind, this is a brief detour and deviation from Joel Grus' book (for example, I'll be using [pandas](https://pandas.pydata.org/) here and a [jupyter notebook](https://jupyter.org/) here, both of which are not covered in the book).

-For review, here's the data you, dear reader, are given as a newly hired data scientist at Data Scienster&trade;
+For review, here's the data you are given as a newly hired data scientist at Data Scienster&trade;

 ```python